The Testament of Arkadia: Production

 "The Testament of Arkadia" was the final episode produced for Space: 1999s first series.
 Script editor Johnny Byrne and director David Tomblin worked closely together to craft this episode—mostly, Byrne recalls, as there was little money left in the series' budget.
 The idea of the 'ancient astronaut' was popularised by Swiss author Erich von Däniken in his book Chariots of the Gods? published in 1968.
 Melding this premise with the spirituality of the Adam and Eve story of Creation excited Tomblin, but Byrne felt it was a little too 'on the nose' with the imposed religious context.
 Though he was enjoying the story, he felt it was let down by the time limitations of the one-hour episode format and the necessary under-budgeting.
 Fan response was positive, as the episode is seen to bring the (unintended) story arc of the Moon's predestined journey through space to a conclusion.

 Orso Maria Guerrini was the last of four Italian artists employed by the series as per an agreement with RAI, the Italian production company and series financial partner.
-Guerrini's English proved difficult to understand and his dialogue was dubbed by renowned voice artist Robert Rietty.
+Guerrini's English proved difficult to understand and his dialogue was dubbed by renowned voice artist Robert Rietti.
 Tony Allyn and Quentin Pierre had played unnamed Security guards throughout the series.
 The script for this episode listed their surnames as 'Irwin' and 'N'Dole', though these were never spoken aloud.
 Koenig's voice-over narration throughout the story was a last-minute addition, used to clarify several abstract plot points.